-If portability is your top priority, you need to go for the 45i.
-It’s pretty small, and you can move it around.
+If portability is your top priority, you must go for the 45i.
+It’s pretty tiny, and you can move it around.
 But the same can’t be said for the 75i model.
 This powerhouse is designed to take on a wide coverage area without impairing its performance.

 Alen BreatheSmart Purifying Power

-There will be a tie here because both the units come with a long-lasting True HEPA or H13 filter.
+There will be a tie here because both machines come with a long-lasting True HEPA or H13 filter.
 This medical-grade filter can capture up to 99.99% of germs with all particles over 0.1 microns.
-Both units are capable of doing this, so you are not missing out on anything here.
+Both devices can do this, so you are not missing out on anything here.

 However, the primary difference lies in the operating cycle.
 The 45i can run for about 4 to 6 minutes of cycle per hour.

 In contrast, the 75i goes 6 to 7 times per hour.
 It means that the 75i is much more capable of providing clean air.